 Data on resident care needs and significant health events are collected and charted against standard quality indicators.
 Skilled Nursing results and performance are analyzed based on this data and follow-up actions are determined and implemented as needed.
 These health-related indicators are trended and measured on a monthly basis.
 Any performance that does not meet our expectations requires an action plan that is objectively tracked on a monthly basis.

 Seven Dimensions of Well-being

 Watermark views resident health and happiness as a key indicator of successful retirement living.
 Community programs developed to promote health and happiness are based on the seven dimensions of well-being: physical, emotional, vocational, spiritual, social, environmental and intellectual.
 Associates also are encouraged to participate in the creation and promotion of community wellness.
 Lifelong learning is advanced, especially concentrating on steps residents can take to promote wellness in their lives.

 Community Life Philosophy

 Resident Programming, otherwise known as Community Life, is the heart and soul of Watermark communities.
-The Community Life department is charged with planning, directing, and implementing Watermark University courses, community activities, events, excursions and opportunities for residents.
+The Community Life department is charged with planning, directing and implementing Watermark University classes, community activities, events, excursions and opportunities for residents.
 Community Life must reflect the broad range of goals, preferences, hopes and needs of this expanding, pioneering generation.
-Activities, events and opportunities build upon and expand residents’ past interests and desires for new experiences in lifelong learning and growth.
+Programs, events and opportunities build upon and expand residents’ past interests and desires for new experiences in lifelong learning and growth.

 Community Life planning is accomplished through a blend of resident requests and suggestions and awareness of the local community offerings, in addition to creative planning with other departments.
-Implementation of programs is tracked through newsletter and calendar offerings as well as Standard Reviews.
+Program implementation is tracked through newsletter and calendar offerings, as well as Standard Reviews.
 Program evaluation is assessed for resident, family and associate satisfaction.

 Getting to Know You Questionnaire